djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 | 1 | 13 |
 | 2 | 16 |

-The observations rise by 3 units for every 1 unit increase in $x$.
+The observations increase by 3 units for each 1-unit increase in $x$.

 If we incorrectly assume a constant mean, the sample mean is